Indian Health Service: Employment

-IHS employs approximately 2,650 nurses, 700 physicians, 700 pharmacists, 100 physician assistants and 300 dentists, as well as a variety of other health professionals such as nutritionists, registered medical-record administrators, therapists, community health representative aides, child health specialists, and environmental engineers and sanitarians.
+IHS employs approximately 2,650 nurses, 700 physicians, 700 pharmacists, 100 physician assistants, and 300 dentists, as well as a variety of other health professionals such as nutritionists, registered medical-record administrators, therapists, community health representative aides, child health specialists, and environmental engineers and sanitarians.
 It is one of two federal agencies mandated to use Indian Preference in hiring.
 This law requires the agency to give preference to qualified Indian applicants before considering non-Indian candidates for employment, although exceptions apply.

 IHS draws a large number of its professional employees from the U.S. Public Health Service Commissioned Corps.
 This is a non-armed service branch of the uniformed services of the United States.
 Professional categories of IHS Commissioned corps officers include physicians, physician assistants, nurses, dentists, therapists, pharmacists, engineers, environmental health officers, and dietitians.

-Many IHS positions are in remote areas as well as its headquarters outside of Rockville, Maryland, and at Phoenix Indian Medical Center in Phoenix, Arizona.
+Many IHS positions are in remote areas, including its headquarters outside of Rockville, Maryland, and at Phoenix Indian Medical Center in Phoenix, Arizona.
 In 2007, most IHS job openings were on the Navajo reservation.
 71% of IHS employees are American Indian/Alaska Native.

 The IHS also hires Native/non-Native American interns, who are referred to as "externs".
 Participants are paid based on industry standards, according to their experience levels and academic training, but are instead reimbursed for tuition and fees if the externship is used for an academic practical experience requirement.

 Legislation

-The Snyder Act of 1921 (23 U.S.C.
+The Snyder Act of 1921 (25 U.S.C.
 13) was the first formal legislative authority allowing health services to be provided to Native Americans.
-In 1957, the Indian Facilities Act authorized funding for community hospital construction.
+The Indian Health Facilities Act (Transfer Act) of 1954 transferred responsibility from the Bureau of Indian Affairs (BIA) to the Public Health Service within the recently created Department of Health, Education, and Welfare.
+After the creation of the IHS in 1955, the Department of the Interior still controlled funding for new hospitals.
+The Indian Facilities Act in 1957 authorized funding for community hospital construction.
 This authority was expanded in 1959 with the Indian Sanitation and Facilities Act, which also authorized construction and maintenance of sanitation facilities for Native American homes, communities, and lands.

 Indian Self-Determination Act of 1975 (Public Law 93-638)

-ExpectMore.gov lists four rated areas of IHS: federally administered activities (moderately effective), healthcare-facilities construction (effective), resource- and patient-management systems (effective), and sanitation-facilities construction (moderately effective).
-All federally recognized Native American and Alaska Natives are entitled to health care.
-This health care is provided by the Indian Health Service, either through IHS-run hospitals and clinics or tribal contracts to provide healthcare services.
+The Indian Self-Determination and Education Assistance Act of 1975 (Public Law 93-638) enabled tribal governments to administer programs previously operated by the BIA and the IHS.